PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-06 09:32:09
+Last updated: 2024-04-06 09:32:42
-Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell
+Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose